The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 How much ODA does South Korea allocate to education?

-South Korea spent 8% of its ODA on education in 2022 making it the 8th-largest DAC donor to education in absolute terms and 10th-largest in relative terms.
+South Korea spent 8% of its ODA on education in 2023 making it the 9th largest DAC donor to education in absolute terms and 11th largest in relative terms.

 How is South Korean educational ODA changing?

 South Korea’s relative funding for education has been declining since 2017, mainly due to the prioritization of funding for global health.
-However, 2022 saw a marginal increase in funding for ODA which increased from 7.4% to 8.2%.
-This is still lower than the pre-Covid-19 levels of 2022.
+However, 2022 saw a marginal increase in funding for ODA and increased slightly in absolute terms in 2023.

 How does South Korea allocate educational ODA?